 All the domes will need power.
 For this dome it is a 24V A.C power supply.
-The power supply must be capable of delivering at least 1.25A per dome.
+The power supply must be capable of delivering at least 1.25A per dome but it is advisable to allow some headroom so that the psu is not running flat out.
+It is therefore recommended to use a 24V AC psu with a minimum rating of 1.7A.